OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseMap.md

         default: [ 0, 0, 0 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Translation of the noise in space</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Translation of the noise in space</p>

   </p>